Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 Located some 3,000 feet above sea level, Cuenca City is the capital of Cuenca Province in Castile La Mancha.
 The city was founded in the 8th century when the Moors constructed a castle (Qunka or Kunka) in a strategic position at the top of a narrow gorge above the two rivers of Jucar and Huecar and a settlement grew around around it.
 The castle was completely destroyed by French soldiers during the Napoleonic Wars but the settlement continued to develop into a small city of some 60,000 people with as well preserved a medieval old town as can be found anywhere in Spain.
 This extremely picturesque city contains a wealth of historical religious and secular buildings; so much so, it is recognised as a UNESCO World Heritage Site.

-We were checked into the NH Ciudad de Cuenca for a couple of nights with an option to stay longer such that we could properly enjoy the city.
+With an option to stay longer, we were checked into the NH Ciudad de Cuenca for a couple of nights such that we could properly enjoy the city.
 We’ve stayed with the NH hotel chain many times before and there’s nothing wrong with them.
 This particular NH Hotel is well placed on Cuenca’s principal thoroughfare, Calle de Los Hermanos Becerril.
-There’s plenty of good street parking in the area (even for a 7 metre motorhome); a large park next door on which to exercise the dogs; a small square just beyond the nearby church holding a few reasonably priced restaurant-bars and; best of all, the hotel is within easy walking distance of Cuenca’s spectacular old town.
+There’s plenty of good street parking in the area (even for a 7 metre motorhome); a fair sized park next door on which to exercise the dogs; a small square just beyond the nearby church holding a few reasonably priced restaurant-bars and; best of all, the hotel is within easy walking distance of Cuenca’s spectacular old town.

 Shortly after checking in to the hotel and seeing Vanya settled (it was her hair day), I set off down the Calle de Los Hermanos Becerril and was soon making my way up through the old town past the Torre de Mangana Clock Tower to the city’s main square (the Plaza Mayor) and it’s 12th century Cathedral (the Catedrale de Santa Maria la Mayor y San Julien de Cuenca).
 The cobbled streets leading up to the Plaza Mayor are steep and narrow and lined with brightly coloured four and five story apartment blocks.
 I love them, not least because of the shade these attractive buildings provide during a hot afternoon.